philc/book-notes/psychology/deep work - cal newport.md

 * Carl Jung's stone "Tower" (his private home office): "There was no electricity at the Tower, so as day gave way to night, light came from oil lamps and heat from the fireplace.
-Jung would retire to bed by ten p.m..
+Jung would retire to bed by ten p.m.
 'The feeling of repose and renewal that I had in this tower was intense from the start.'"
 * Deep work definition: professional activities performed in a state of distraction-free concentration that push your cognitive capabilities to their limit.
 These efforts create new